onetapbeyond/gen_metrics/bench/README.md

 > A genuinely high rate of calls (synchronous or asynchronous) per second is likely to have negative impact on the runtime performance of an application being monitored by GenMetrics.
 A low or moderate rate of calls (synchronous or asynchronous) per second is likely to have little or zero impact on the runtime performance of an application being monitored by GenMetrics.

-On our hardware, the a high rate of calls (67k calls/s) was sufficiently high to see significant runtime impact.
+On our hardware, 67k calls per second was sufficiently high to see significant runtime impact.
 While a low rate of calls (1k calls/s) was so low that zero runtime impact was observed regardless of whether we were monitoring synchronous or asynchronous calls.

 #### So at what point will GenMetrics have a negative impact on the runtime performance of your application?